 He was a man of few words, high principle, wry wit and independence – a frosty New Englander much like Calvin Coolidge, president during several of DeMar’s marathon victories.
 He was so stern that marathoner Johnny Kelley’s wife said she’d hide in a corner when he was in the room.

 By following his own instincts rather than his doctor’s advice, he helped to change the course of medical science.

 Clarence DeMar was born in Madeira, Ohio, on June 7, 1888, one of six children.
-When he was 11 his family moved east to the Boston area.
+At 11, his family moved east to the Boston area.